- Research article

 Klarlund JK, Tsiaras W, Holik JJ, Chawla A, Czech MP: Distinct polyphosphoinositide binding selectivities for pleckstrin homology domains of GRP1-like proteins based on diglycine versus triglycine motifs.
 J Biol Chem.
 2000, 275: 32816-32821.
 10.1074/jbc.M002435200.

 Frank SR, Hatfield JC, Casanova JE: Remodeling of the actin cytoskeleton is coordinately regulated by protein kinase C and the ADP-ribosylation factor nucleotide exchange factor ARNO.
 Mol Biol Cell.
 1998, 9: 3133-3146.

 This research was supported by the NIH (R01 DK 51183 and R01 DK 54782).
 GR is a recipient of an independent investigator Award from NIDDK (K02 DK02465).
 MAR and RR were supported by NIH pre-Doctoral Training Grant 5T32-GM08424.
 CV was supported by a Grant from the American Heart Association (PA Affiliate).

 Kuntala Shome carried out some in vitro ARF activation, ARNO translocation and PLD assays.
 Raúl Rojas contributed with the initial studies of ARNO/ARF translocation.
-Mark Rizzo and Chandrasekaran Vasudevan performed most of the color imaging studies.
+Megan Rizzo and Chandrasekaran Vasudevan performed most of the color imaging studies.
 Eric Fluharty, Lorraine C Santy and James Casanova made ARNO mutants.
 Hai-Sheng Li made a CC-ARNO mutant; carried out imaging analysis; and participated in the ARNO/ARF translocation and PLD assays.
 Guillermo Romero coordinated the study and participated in the imaging studies.